-In 1989, Medoff divided the Division into two sections, each led by co-directors.
-Under this strategy, experienced clinicians provided patient care, did clinical research, and advanced the educational mission of the Division, while basic investigators focused primarily on conducting laboratory-based research and serving as mentors to trainees.
-This novel restructuring of the Division allowed the development and expansion of both clinical and basic science research on equal terms.
+In 1989, Medoff divided the division into two sections, each led by co-directors.
+Under this strategy, experienced clinicians provided patient care, did clinical research, and advanced the educational mission of the division, while basic investigators focused primarily on conducting laboratory-based research and serving as mentors to trainees.
+This novel restructuring of the division allowed the development and expansion of both clinical and basic science research on equal terms.
 Eric J. Brown, MD, was made head of the basic science section, while Medoff continued to serve as head of the clinical section.

 Medoff stepped down in 1992 to become vice chairman of Medicine and was succeeded by William G. Powderly, MD as co-director and head of the clinical section.
-During his nine years of service, Powderly significantly increased the inpatient and outpatient clinical services and research enterprise of the Division and directed the ACTU.
+During his nine years of service, Powderly significantly increased the inpatient and outpatient clinical services and research enterprise of the division and directed the ACTU.
 Powderly’s research focused on optimizing treatment and prevention of opportunistic infections and understanding the metabolic complications of AIDS.
 In 1999, Daniel E. Goldberg, MD, PhD, a distinguished investigator in the molecular pathogenesis of malaria, was appointed to lead the basic sciences section.
-He continued as co-director of the Infectious Diseases Division until January 2019.
-Dr. Goldberg has served in many important roles at Washington University including heading the medical scientist training program (MSTP) for many years, and serving in multiple leadership roles in the Division of Biology and Biomedical Sciences.
-Following his longstanding service to research administration and graduate training, Dr. Goldberg returned his focus to his laboratory and transitioned the ID basic science leadership to another outstanding physician scientist, Jennifer Philips, MD, PhD.
-Dr. Philips is recognized for her scientific accomplishments, her collaborative leadership style, and commitment to mentoring the next generation of infectious disease physicians and scientists.
+He continued as co-director of the division until January 2019.
+Dr. Goldberg has served in many important roles at Washington University School of Medicine including heading the university’s Medical Scientist Training Program (MSTP) for many years, and serving in multiple leadership roles in the Division of Biology and Biomedical Sciences.
+Following his longstanding service to research administration and graduate training, Goldberg returned his focus to his laboratory and transitioned the division’s basic science leadership to another outstanding physician-scientist, Jennifer A. Philips, MD, PhD.
+Philips is recognized for her scientific accomplishments, her collaborative leadership style, and commitment to mentoring the next generation of infectious disease physicians and scientists.